Frequently Asked Questions

-- Organizations that are not tax-exempt under section 501(c)(3) of the Internal Revenue Code
+- Organizations and individuals that are not tax-exempt under section 501(c)(3) of the Internal Revenue Code

-- Political campaigns, lobbying efforts, protests, and demonstrations
+- Political campaigns and action groups, lobbying efforts, advocacy, protests, and demonstrations

-- Sponsorships, events, tournaments, crowd-funding, national fundraising campaigns, awards, or entrance tickets
+- Sponsorships, events, tournaments, crowd-funding, fundraising campaigns, awards, or entrance tickets

 - Salaries, stipends, artists in residency programs, speaking fees, honorariums, internships or other payments to individuals for services, with the exception of Workforce Development programs that are part of a larger solution driven program.